An expert guide to cinema going in Scotland

 More promising openings were offered by documentary subjects, a genre shaped by figures such as John Grierson, who was also behind the slate of seven films depicting aspects of Scottish life prepared for the 1938 Empire Exhibition in Glasgow and which the film-maker Paul Rotha welcomed as the first real attempt to use film ‘to present a complete picture of a country to the world’.
 Although suspended at the outbreak of war in 1939, this model of modestly budgeted documentary production would provide the basis for Scotland’s cinematic efforts over subsequent decades.

-Trevor Griffiths is the author of 'The Cinema and Cinema-Going in Scotland 1896-1950' out now in paperback from Edinburgh University Press.
+Trevor Griffiths is the author of 'The Cinema and Cinema-Going in Scotland 1896-1950' from Edinburgh University Press.
 The author draws extensively on archival resources concerning the cinema as a business, on documentation kept by cinema managers, and on the diaries and recollections of cinema-goers.